In India, fake Singapore profiles are a new front in alleged foreign influence campaigns

 But Mr Kaul, executive editor of national security and strategic affairs at TV9 Network, one of the country’s biggest television news entities, found no mention of the manager – a “Julia Chia” – on the NUS website or in a Google search.

-“I realised there’s something fishy, something wrong,” Mr Kaul told The Straits Times.
+“I realised there’s something fishy, something wrong,” Mr Kaul told The Sunday Times.

 There were also other red flags.
 The journal “Policy Perception”, he was told, is only for “internal reference” and his articles would not be published or found publicly.